WILX-TV: A-T-O and Adams ownership

 Television Corporation of Michigan opted to sell its broadcast properties to separate buyers in 1978.
 WILX-TV was sold for $12 million to A-T-O Communications, a Los Angeles–based subsidiary of A-T-O Inc. in Willoughby, Ohio.
 The subsidiary had been formed the year prior and given $30 million to buy broadcast stations.
 A-T-O renamed itself Figgie International in 1981 because of confusion with French company ATO Chimie and the Alpha Tau Omega fraternity, and A-T-O Communications became Figgie Communications.

 Figgie never acquired any other broadcast stations, and it sold the station in 1983 to Stephen Adams of Minneapolis.
-In approving the transaction, the FCC rejected petitions from the Jackson city council and new Lansing independent station WFSL.
+In approving the transaction, the FCC rejected petitions from the Jackson city council and new Lansing independent station WFSL-TV.
 The petitions concerned the relocation of the station's primary facilities from Jackson to Lansing.
 A clause in the sale agreement to Adams stipulated that the company build a new studio and office building in Lansing within two years.
 By that time, the station had long sought to move its operations to Lansing; most of its news staff was already based there.
 The studio project did not come to fruition at that time.

 Under A-T-O and Adams, WILX made its first move toward being competitive in the Mid-Michigan television market, long dominated by WJIM-TV (channel 6).
 While most of its news and sales staffers were based mostly in Lansing, its main studio was still in Jackson, 37 mi away; the station ran three to four shuttles a day between the two cities.
 Mike Hughes of the Lansing State Journal described it as "the second station in a one-station town".
 In the late 1970s, channel 10 hired sportscaster Tim Staudt away from channel 6.
 Suddenly, WJIM-TV went from dominating WILX-TV three-to-one in the ratings to being nearly even.
 The station then hired a second WJIM-TV employee, newsman Howard Lancour, to serve as lead anchor and news director.
 Lancour, considered too old, was dismissed in 1983; by this time, its ratings were just narrowly behind WJIM.
 The station's competitive stretch waned after channel 6 was sold and renamed WLNS-TV.
 Channel 6's new owners hired away general manager Ronald Kwasnick and general sales manager Thomas Hartman in 1986.
 While WILX posted its best total-day ratings shortly after their departure, using the programming purchased by Kwasnick, WLNS rebounded in ratings and maintained a solid lead in sales.
 Meanwhile, WILX fell off while WLNS entered into a "plush period" with high ratings for its newscasts.